-NASA Fires E. Coli Bacteria Into Space To See If Antibiotic Resistance Increases In Zero Gravity
+NASA Fires E. Coli Bacteria Into Space To See Whether Antibiotic Resistance Increases In Zero Gravity

 ‘If we find resistance is higher in microgravity, we can do something, because we’ll know the gene responsible for it, and be able to design countermeasures,’ said A. C. Matin, principal investigator for the EcAMSat investigation carried out by Stanford University in California.

-‘If we are serious about the exploration of space, we need to know how human vital systems are influenced by microgravity.’
+“If we are serious about the exploration of space, we need to know how human vital systems are influenced by microgravity.”

 According to an article in The Daily Mail, there’s a belief among scientists believe that bacteria like E. coli suffer stress in microgravity.
 This stimulates defense systems in the microorganism, which makes it a bigger challenge for antibiotics to deal with.